ufuksfk/ufuksnotes/content/Highlights/Podcast/Do we want to live without plastic_.md

  - Plastic pollution is a major issue, with 11 million tons dumped into oceans annually, harming marine life and entering human bodies through microplastics .  [[Numbers related to ESG]]
  - Microplastics have been found in lungs, blood, and organs, raising health concerns, including potential links to neurological diseases .
 - **Plastic degradation and chemical properties**
- - [[Wiki/Others/Plastic|Plastic]] are synthetic, non-biodegradable, and break down into micro and nano plastics with little chemical change .
+ - [[Plastic|Plastic]] are synthetic, non-biodegradable, and break down into micro and nano plastics with little chemical change .
  - Additives in plastics can be toxic and are released during degradation, affecting both environment and health .
 - **Global efforts and regulations**
  - Over 150 countries have some form of plastic regulation, mostly demand-driven, but enforcement varies .